blazium-engine/blazium-docs/contributing/documentation/contributing_to_the_documentation.rst

 This documentation and every page it contains is published under the terms of the `Creative Commons Attribution 3.0 license (CC BY 3.0)
 <https://creativecommons.org/licenses/by/3.0/>`_, with attribution to "Juan
-Linietsky, Ariel Manzur and the Godot community".
+Linietsky, Ariel Manzur and the Blazium community".

 By contributing to the documentation on the GitHub repository, you agree that your changes are distributed under this license.